 Quick search StyleCat

-Search Fashion Institute of Technology as a SUBJECT to find publications about FIT.
+Search Fashion Institute of Technology as a SUBJECT (from the pull-down "field to search" menu) to find publications about FIT.

 (To exclude FIT theses, try the advanced search option of StyleCat)

 Search FIT thesis as SUBJECT for a list of all Master's theses by students in various graduate programs at FIT.

 Search FIT authors as SUBJECT for books by FIT employees, past and present

 This guide should help you find most of what you need for your class assignment on FIT buildings, programs, and facilities, and the people they were named for.
 It lists strategies for finding information, suggests specific books (and categories of books) that are physically located in the FIT Library, and links to some e-books and other possible online sources of information.

 But if you're having trouble getting started or finding some of the information on a specific person, Ask us!
 Tell us what you've already tried and/or what you're still missing.

 Are you researching people for whom FIT buildings or programs have been named?

 Or are you trying to find other information about FIT for a class assignment -- some basic statistics on the student body?